snail123815/tidy-ncbi-genome-download/readme.md

                         Valid assemblies will be copied to this directory.
 ```

-Check the information in the `.tsv` file, parse strain names from the file, remove duplicated genome for single strain, change file name to the species + strain name format (eg. "Streptomyces_coelicolor_A3_2_ICSSB_1010.fna.gz").
+This script checks the information in the `.tsv` file, parse strain names from the file, remove duplicated genome for single strain, change file name to the species + strain name format (eg. "Streptomyces_coelicolor_A3_2_ICSSB_1010.fna.gz").
 If `--macCtg` option is set, also checks the number of sequences in each downloaded genome, discard those genomes with more than this number of contigs.

 Note you can NOT set `--maxCtg` when protein fasta files are downloaded (since each protein is a single sequence that is counted as one 'contig').